idaholab/moose/framework/doc/content/syntax/Constraints/index.md

 There are also some optional parameters that can be supplied to `MortarConstraints`.
 They are:

-- `variable`: Corresponds to a Lagrange Multipler variable that lives on the lower dimensional block on the secondary face
+- `variable`: Corresponds to a Lagrange Multiplier variable that lives on the lower dimensional block on the secondary face
 - `secondary_variable`: Primal variable on the secondary side of the mortar interface (lives on the interior elements)